jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/06- Use, Import, Alias.md

 end
 ```

-Here we see 7 different definitions of `render` (the one Controller method we've used so far), each differentiated by the number of arguments (arity) as well as some `when` clauses (a particular definition of `render` will only be used if its `when` clause is true).
+Here we see 7 different definitions of `render` (the one Controller function we've used so far), each differentiated by the number of arguments (arity) as well as some `when` clauses (a particular definition of `render` will only be used if its `when` clause is true).

 There are lots more definitions in this file, including `html` and `redirect`, but for now there's nothing else for us to learn here.
 Time to look at the other things brought in by `use StarTracker.Web, :controller`.

 ## alias

-The next line is the `controller` method is `alias StarTracker.Repo`.
+The next line is the `controller` function is `alias StarTracker.Repo`.
 We haven't used this yet, but the explanation is easy *if you don't worry about what `StarTracker.Repo` actually does*.

 Simply put: you can access a set of functions from the `StarTracker.Repo` module, such as `StarTracker.Repo.get`.
 With the alias given above, you can leave off the `StarTracker` part, leaving only `Repo.get`.
 This makes things more convenient.